 What you’ll find on this page

 There’s not a lot of information online for overlanders wishing to take their vehicles into Japan.
 We struggled when we first started researching, and assumed it was going to be a real ball ache once we arrived.
 But, it’s nowhere near as tricky or as difficult as we thought.
-Click here for the Overlanders’ Guide to Japan.
+Click here for the Motorcycle Travel Guide to Japan for Overlanders.

 Japan is a stickler for the rules.
 Everything has a process and there is no bend, sway or movement in that process.
 You must follow everything to the letter and that’s final.
 So, as long as you know the procedure and follow their rules, it’ll all go swimmingly!